andedevsecops/azure-sentinel-gcp-data-connector/README.md

 Set up Stackdriver logs; create an export(s) and subscription to a PubSub Topic (see important note below) Set up a PubSub Topic for error messages (Note the name of the topic -  this will be used in the Environment variables later)

+**This function requires Secrets Manager to store Azure Log Analytics WORKSPACE ID and WORKSPACE KEY and provide Secret Name in the Environment Variables section.**

 ## **Function Dependencies:**
 PubSub Function requires the Retry Function.
 Install and set up the Retry Function first

 ## Install with gcloud CLI

 This example will create 2 example Log Export Sinks, 3 PubSub Topics and use the PubSub Function with a Retry Function.
 A Cloud Schedule is also created to trigger the Retry Function (via PubSub Topic).
-Note that the Schedule and Retry Trigger and Retry Topic is common between all of examples and doesn't need to be repeated if you build more than one example.

 #### Log export Sinks Created: